Water Softener Size Calculator

 Formula Core:

-The core calculation converts water quality and water use into required usable grains.
+The core arithmetic converts hardness, iron, water use, cycle length, reserve, and margin into required usable grains.

 |---|---|---|